 Whichever it is, you must be ready to deliver the best quality services to customers that come to your shop.

 If you’re the one that will be in charge of your barbershop, then you must learn all how to barb.
 In fact, you must be an expert barber.

-If you’re not an expert barber, I’d advise you stay clear of your business and learn for a while from another person.
+If you’re not an expert barber, I’d advise you to stay clear of your business and learn for a while from another person.

-Reason is, a new business must deliver only the best services.
+The reason is, a new business must deliver only the best services.
 If not, you’ll lose customers even before you make them.

-On the other hand, if you’ll be making use of the services of other barbers that will give you daily or weekly returns, then those barbers must possess all the quality necessary to grow a new shop.
+On the other hand, if you’ll be making use of the services of other barbers that will give you daily or weekly returns, then those barbers must possess all the qualities necessary to grow a new shop.

 Don’t entrust your new shop to the hands of a learner.
 If you do, your business will be on the road to failure.